 “If your house appreciates in value, there’s nothing wrong with doing a VA cash-out refinance and pulling every dollar of equity from that house,” Dill says.

-While a zero-down cash-out refi can be very tempting, there's a downside if you tap your equity too much, cautions Chris Pollard, a certified financial planner professional at Great Path Planning in Monroe, New York.
+While a zero-down cash-out refi can be very tempting, there’s a downside if you tap your equity too much, cautions Chris Pollard, CFP professional at Great Path Planning in Monroe, New York.

 “If you keep restarting your loan, you’ll pay a ton of interest and you’ll never make a dent in it because you keep cashing out,” he says.